 No studies were found that investigated the impacts of seabed penetration from stationary aquaculture infrastructure.
-However, penetration and/or disturbance of the substrate below the surface of the seabed could result from infrastructure such rocks, containers or stakes used to plant seaweed on the seabed.
-This disturbance has the potential to lead to direct mortality or localised displacement of infaunal species with the amount of impact, dependent on the scale of the activity.
+However, penetration and/or disturbance of the substrate below the surface of the seabed could result from infrastructure such as moorings, anchors or screw piles being driven into the seabed.
+This disturbance has the potential to lead to direct mortality or localised displacement of infaunal species with the amount of impact dependent on the scale of the activity.